normanzb/g310gs/README.md

 _Almost all MX bikes have fitted with louvre blades_

-Our radiator guard trying to achieve the same by adding the louvre blades, you can also secure a piece of drain grill mesh on top of it with a ziptie to add some more protection against rocks.
+Our radiator guard tries to achieve the same by adding the louvre blades, you can also secure a piece of drain grill mesh on top of it with a ziptie to add some more protection against rocks.

 ![Radiator guard ziptie holes](./img/radiator_guard_ziptie_holes.jpg)